 The Mayfair Supper Club is the hottest new restaurant on the strip right now.
 Not only do they offer delicious food, but there is also a stage where you are entertained by singers and dancers throughout the night.
 To top it all off, you get the best views of the Bellagio Fountains.

-We got a chance to preview the 4-course V-day menu, which includes melt-in-your-mouth Wagyu Hand Rolls and a spectacular Wagyu Beef Surf & Turf.
+We got a chance to preview the 4-course V-day menu last year and it was delicious!

 Whether you want to see Grand Canyon up close or get an aerial view of the strip, you can hop in a helicopter for a romantic ride with your SO.
 A lot of the times they have packages that include champagne as well!

-We haven’t done an official food tour in Las Vegas but it’s on our list.
-It’s a great way to try multiple spots and also perfect for people who have a hard time choosing where to eat.
+We haven’t done an official food tour in Las Vegas, but it’s on our list.
+It’s a great way to try multiple spots and is also perfect for people who have difficulty choosing where to eat.

 Sometimes all you need is a change of scenery.
 A staycation is a great way to get away without having to travel far.
-Book a room, enjoy room service, and just spend time together.
+Book a room, enjoy room service, make an appointment at the spa, and just spend time together.

-Here’s a photo of our staycation at the Wynn.
+Here’s a photo of our staycation at the Wynn and the Venetian.

 This is a perfect experience for car lovers!
 There are a few different options in Las Vegas.
 You can head up to the Vegas Motor Speedway to zip around a race track, or you can go at a slower pace but see more scenery in exotic cars.